allanbernartt/envelopes-api/README.md

 Node/Express API with auth flow to manage a portfolio budget using a budget envelope strategy.
 Users can create, read, update, and delete envelopes as well as create transactions for each individual envelope.
 All data is persisted in a database using PostgreSQL.

 This project was built as part of my personal portfolio.
+It uses [Node v17.x]

 It helped me solidify the knowledge regarding concepts and technologies such as:
 - SQL (PostgreSQL)